 All these apps have a potential to improve your company’s or team’s organizational communication.
 Which one to use, depends on your specific needs.

 Nevertheless, making decisions is a complex process that requires a lot of input and energy.
 So, what are the frameworks that could help you not only make quick, but better decisions as a manager?
-Before going into that, I would like to show you one of the easiest techniques out there.
+I would like to show you one of the easiest techniques out there.